hexagon5un/everled/README.md

 ![red_version](https://raw.githubusercontent.com/hexagon5un/everled/master/docs/DSCF9903.JPG)

 The secret?
 Running the LED by putting it in flyback with an inductor.
-This creates a (nearly) lossless store for the energy pulses that a) is controllable over a very wide range b) also doubles as a step-up voltage converter so it will run almost any LED or chain and c) provides short pulses of comparatively high current, which might run your LED more efficiently that simple PWM.
+This creates a (nearly) lossless store for the energy pulses that a) is controllable over a very wide range b) also doubles as a step-up voltage converter so it will run almost any LED or chain and c) provides short pulses of comparatively high current, which will run your LED more efficiently than just tacking on a big resistor.

 Varying the pulse duration changes the current consumption, which is almost entirely independent of the LED that you connect.
 How bright the LED is depends on it's particulars.
 See Ted's project for great detail on LED efficiency curves.
 Short version: around a milliamp is good for many LEDs.

+The goal here is not a bright LED.
+These are barely visible during the day, and won't be good for illuminating anything even at night.
+The point is that they're easily visible, but don't make so much light that they disturb.
+And that, it turns out, can be done on a tiny power budget.

 The AVR draws as little current as possible by spending almost all of the time in power-down mode, being periodically woken up by the watchdog timer.
 The ATtiny45 is not a particularly low-power chip, but it's almost always sleeping, so meh.
 You can probably trim a few more microamps (25% of the power budget?!?!) by using a better chip.

 The version I settled on uses 10 uA, and seems to run nearly every LED I've thrown at it, at various brightnesses.
 The PCB in "hardware" has extra pads for testing out SMD LEDs, connecting a programmer to the ATtiny45, and tons of wasted space for you to optimize if you're into that.

 The circuit couldn't be simpler.
 It's meant to be adapted to parts on hand.
 Build one, deploy, enjoy.
+And then start tweaking.

 ![schematic](https://raw.githubusercontent.com/hexagon5un/everled/master/docs/everled.png)